oraclize/docs/source/includes/_eos.md

 * the max CPU usage is `100 ms`
 * the max NET usage is `100 kb`

-When additional resources are needed the EOS developer could either [reach out to Oraclize](mailto:info@oraclize.it) in order to discuss different arrangements or he could use EOS features to postpone the execution of resource demanding task with a different payer.
+When additional resources are needed the EOS developer could either [reach out to Oraclize](mailto:info@oraclize.it) in order to discuss different arrangements or they could use EOS features to postpone the execution of a resource demanding task with a different payer.

 <aside class="notice">
-The above-mentioned limits are experimental and could change before the launch on the EOS mainnet.
+The above mentioned limits are experimental and could change before the launch on the EOS mainnet.
 In case of abuses some accounts may be temporarily banned from the Oraclize service.
 </aside>